2020 UK Trades Salary Survey: Average Electrician Salary Still The Highest!

 The results are in!

 It’s that time of year again and the results are now in.
-We’re pleased to report that for the 5th year running our salary survey shows that electricians are still earning the most of all the trades with an increase of 2.7%, 1.6% up on the previous year.
+We’re pleased to report that for the 6th year running our salary survey shows that electricians are still earning the most of all the trades with an increase of 1% on the previous year.

 Average salaries by trade

-The data below is based on the 2018 to 2019 Annual Survey of Hours and Earnings, which is taken from the Office of National Standards (ONS).
-Check out what the average percentages are by clicking on the interactive chart below.
+The data above is based on the 2019 to 2020 Annual Survey of Hours and Earnings, which is taken from the Office of National Standards (ONS).
+Check out what the average percentages are by clicking on the interactive chart above.

 How realistic is it to earn over £30K as an electrician?